 3. Response Time

-Most people tend to confuse response time and refresh rate, which is understandable, but generally, you’ll want a monitor with a low response time and a high refresh rate.
-Nowadays however, response time isn’t that big of an issue as most gaming monitors come feature a low response time anyway.
+Most people tend to confuse response time and refresh rate, which is understandable, but generally, you’ll want a monitor with low response time and a high refresh rate.
+Nowadays, however, response time isn’t that big of an issue as most gaming monitors come to feature a low response time anyway.
 Generally speaking, you want to avoid gaming monitors with a response time higher than 8ms and if you are a competitive gamer, you’ll want to look into brands that offer 1ms.

 An important thing to note is that response time tends to be affected by the monitor’s panel technology.
 Some displays have a lower response rate than others due to the varying panels.
 Even so, you should not give it too much weight when choosing between monitors as it is very hard to notice a difference in milliseconds.